 Citrine, at 100 S. Oak Park Ave., is another good spot for brunch.
-This attractive restaurant has a menu featuring an egg white frittata, a citrine benedict, smoked salmon plate, blueberry pancakes and other dishes.
+This attractive restaurant has a menu featuring omelettes, crab cake benedict, avocado toast and other dishes.
 Their dinner menu features a number of starters, salad and soups, fish and pasta and meats.

-For a casual breakfast George’s Family Restaurant & Pancake House at 145 S. Oak Park Ave. is a good choice.
+For a casual breakfast George’s Restaurant at 145 S. Oak Park Ave. is a good choice.

 There are a number of small ethnic restaurants on Lake St. including Amerikas Restaurant at 734 Lake St. for American, Latin American fusion cuisine.
 Rustico at 722 Lake St. features Spanish tapas and Italian cuisine.
-There is Saigon Pho & Cafe at 726 Lake St. for authentic Vietnamese cuisine and Papaspiros Greek Cuisine at 728 Lake St. is a popular Oak Park spot for over 18 year.
+Papaspiros Greek Cuisine at 728 Lake St. is a popular Oak Park Greek restaurant for over 23 years.

 Harvey House Bed and Breakfast: If you want to stay in Oak Park, then consider the Harvey House which is a five-minute walk from the L train.
 It is a charming five room-inn that is an easy walk to downtown restaurants, shops and the Frank Lloyd Wright architecture.
 With free parking, you can stay here and then take the train downtown to explore Chicago.